Modbury Football Club: Post World War II (1947-1968)

-Modbury had been affiliated with the North Adelaide District Football Association from 1947–50 and 1954-58.
+Modbury had been affiliated with the North Adelaide District Football Association from 1947 to 1950 and 1954–58.
 In 1963 it reformed after a number of inactive seasons and competed in the A2 Grade winning the Premiership by defeating Broadview by 3 goals in the Grand Final.
 It won back to back A1 premierships in 1967 and 1968.
 In 1969 the club moved to the Norwood-North Football Association when the NADFA merged with the East Torrens Football Association.

 Celebrations

 To celebrate the 100th anniversary, in 1962, and during the state's 150th-year celebrations, in 1986, a special game was played between the Modbury Football Club and the South Adelaide Football Club at Modbury Oval to commemorate two of the oldest clubs in the state.

 The club celebrated its 150th year in 2012.